beschofield/CS-Fundies/README.md

-# a README
-# update with folder names and locations of things
+# update this with folder names and locations of things
 # maybe a schedule